 Pisa's weather is influenced by its proximity to the sea.
-In late fall the precipitation starts, as you can see from the charts below.
+In late fall the precipitation starts, as you can see from the historic climate charts below.

 Spring is a fine time to visit Pisa.
 The Regatta della Antiche Repubbliche Marinare, or regatta of the old Maritime Republics, is held in Late may or early June, usually in fine weather.
 Eight man crews race against each other along the River Arno; don't miss the medieval parade along the banks of the river.
 (See Pictures from the 54th Regatta)